millirockk/ProjectAirSim/README.md

 > I just want to download and run a Project AirSim environment and drive it with some Python code.

 *Note:* You can either build Project AirSim from source or download pre-built binaries to use with the Python client.
-Currently, only the classic Blocks environment is available.
-If you require another environment (e.g., urban, geo-specific, etc.), you can sponsor its maintenance by contacting [envs@iamaisim.com](mailto:envs@iamaisim.com).

 #### **[Use pre-built binary environments](docs/development/use_prebuilt.md)**